RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 What is Salesforce's set methods entail?

-When there is no authorization for the values of the objects to be duplicated, set methods in a set class are in charge of collecting unique elements.
+When there is no authorization for the values of the objects in Salesforce to be duplicated, set methods in a set class are in charge of collecting unique elements.
 The primary use of set methods in Salesforce is based on the fact that they initialize a set, which is an ordered collection of elements, using the Set keyboard.

 What Is The Difference Between List and Set in Salesforce?